-Undiluted glycerin caused a dose-dependent increase in the number of animals showing hyperemia, petechial hemorrhage, and erosions in the gastro-intestinal tract (Table 5).28 In short-term feeding experiments, glycerin at 20% for 4 weeks in feed produced no adverse effects, but at 53.4%, increased the kidney weights and increased liver enzyme activity were observed.28-30 The no observed adverse effect level (NOAEL) was between 115 and 2300 mg/kg when administered in water for 44 days.31 Calcified masses were observed in kidney tubules between the cortex and medulla in 3 of 5 rats administered either natural or synthetic glycerin (3335 mg/kg/d) in drinking water for 6 months.26 When glycerin was administered in the diet for 2 years, feed consumption was increased in males at 5% and 10% natural glycerin.
-There were no treatment related effects in organ weights and gross pathology.24
+Repeated dose toxicity studies are summarized in Table 6.
+Undiluted glycerin caused a dose-dependent increase in the number of animals showing hyperemia, petechial hemorrhage, and erosions in the gastro-intestinal tract.
+In short-term feeding experiments, glycerin at 20% for 4 weeks in feed produced no adverse effects, but at 53.4%, an increase in kidney weights and increased liver enzymes were observed.
+The NOAEL was between 115 and 2300 mg/kg when administered in water to rats for 44 days.
+Calcified masses were observed in kidney tubules between the cortex and medulla in 3 of 5 rats administered either natural or synthetic glycerin (3335 mg/kg/d) in drinking water for 6 months.
+When glycerin was administered in the diet for 2 years, feed consumption was increased in males at 5% and 10% natural glycerin.
+There were no treatment related effects in organ weights and gross pathology.

-The no observed effect level (NOEL) in mongrel dogs was 950 mg/kg/d when orally administered for 3 days (Table 5).
-At 3800 mg/kg/d, the mucosa of the stomach was severely hyperemic with petechial hemorrhages.32 Mongrel dogs experienced weight loss after 36 weeks when glycerin (35%) was incorporated into their feed.
-The weight loss continued when the glycerin content was reduced by 50%-80% for the remainder of a 50-week study.28
+The no observed effect level (NOEL) in mongrel dogs was 950 mg/kg/d when glycerin was orally administered for 3 days (Table 6).
+At 3800 mg/kg/d, the mucosa of the stomach was severely hyperemic with petechial hemorrhages.
+Mongrel dogs experienced weight loss after 36 weeks when glycerin (35%) was incorporated into their feed.
+The weight loss continued when the glycerin content was reduced by 50%-80% for the remainder of a 50-week study.
+The weight loss continued when the glycerin content was reduced by 50%-80% for the remainder of a 50-week study.

-There were no pathological changes in guinea pigs (n=10) orally administered glycerin (6300 mg/kg/d) for 30-40 days (Table 5).
-33
+There were no pathological changes in guinea pigs (n=10) orally administered glycerin (6300 mg/kg/d) for 30-40 days (Table 6).
+35